mxhero/puppet-dovecot/README.md

 # Dovecot Puppet Module

-This module works under RedHat, CentOS 6+, Ubuntu 12+ and FreeBSD.
+This module works under RedHat, CentOS 6+, Debian 7+, Ubuntu 12+ and FreeBSD.

 Install, enable and configure the Dovecot IMAP server.
 This module relies heavily on the conf.d structure adopted by dovecot 2.x.